miso-lims/miso-lims/docs/user_manual/array_runs.md

 can enter all of the array run details.

 To add an array to the run, enter the array's alias or serial number into the Array Search box and click the "Search" button.
 Matching arrays will appear in the dropdown below.
-Endure that the correct array is selected, then click the "Apply" button to confirm.
+Ensure that the correct array is selected, then click the "Apply" button to confirm.

 When you are done, click the "Save" button at the top right to save the array run.
 After saving, you will be taken to the